dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/OpenIDconnect_practical/Report.md

    * <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#32-causes-of-attacks">1.2 Possible attacks on kube-apiserver</a>

-   * <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#32-causes-of-attacks">1.3 Causes of attacks</a>
+   * <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#32-causes-of-attacks">1.3 Drawbacks of client-keys and certificates</a>

    * <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#2-research-question">1.4 Research Question</a>